nightBaker/nightBaker.github.io/_posts/2019-10-21-blazor-component.md

 ## Blazor

 Blazor server side came with .net core 3.
 At the same time, Blazor client side is still in preview.
-Release is going to be in the beginning of next summer.
+Release is going to be at the beginning of next summer.
- As you can see Blazor is in start point of big future.
+ As you can see Blazor is at initial point of great future.
 Hovewer, there are already many libraries containing all kinds of blazor components from small ui to big frameworks.
  Today, I wanna show you how to create a new one with your custom component.

 ### Razor class library

 First step is creating new project.
-Right click on on solution `Add->NewProject->Razor Class Library`
+Right click on solution `Add->NewProject->Razor Class Library`

 ![creating razor class library]({{ "/images/razor-library/create.png" | absolute_url }})